Exporting armchairs and easy chairs to Europe

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The market channels and segments for easy chairs do not differ significantly from the sector in general.
-See our study about market channels and segments for Home Decoration & Home Textiles for a general overview.

 Easy chairs are now more broadly distributed in Europe than ever.
 Traditionally, specialist furniture retailers dominated the trade.
 This is changing because furniture is becoming more lifestyle.
 It is becoming part of a wider collection of (usually branded) home decoration in one style.
 This increases the significance of importer-wholesalers, who create coherent collections for retailers.
 Easy chairs fit this development, as these stand-alone items can play a role in any home collection.